hausgold/grape-jwt-authentication/README.md

 ```

 The following examples show you how to configure the
-`Grape::Jwt::Authentication::Jwt` class the global way.
+`Keyless::Jwt` class the global way.
 This is useful for a
 shared initializer place.

 ##### Issuer verification